9 reasons we can't wait for spring (already) - Horse & Hound

-If you're absolutely fed-up with not being able to ride because it's dark by the time you get back from work, and in any case all your local bridlepaths resemble swamps and the school is plagued by puddles, then take heart — spring is (nearly) just round the corner and there's so much to look forward to...
+If you’re absolutely fed-up with not being able to ride because it’s dark by the time you get back from work, then take heart — spring is (nearly) just round the corner and there’s so much to look forward to...

 1. Start of the competition season